 A loan with stock as collateral is known as a security-based loan, a stock-based loan, or a stock collateral loan.

 Using stock as collateral for a loan can mean several different things.
-Take a look at the two most common scenarios.
+Here are the two most common scenarios.

 1. Margin

-When you trade on margin, you borrow money from a broker to make an investment, while using that investment as collateral.
+According to Schwab.com, you’ll usually need a minimum of $2,000 in the account in cash or marginable securities, which are limited to 50% of the investments’ value.
 This strategy is used by many professional investors to effectively own more stock without having to pay for all of it.

-The idea is that if the stocks increase in value, investors will be able to repay their debt and keep some for themselves.
-Unfortunately, this strategy comes with significant risk, and the potential for loss can be great.
+Funds used for margin loans are used for short-term liquidity needs or to make additional investments.
+If the stocks increase in value, investors can repay their debt and keep some for themselves.
+Unfortunately, this strategy comes with significant risk, and the potential for loss can be great if your portfolio decreases in value or you’re forced to pay appreciated securities to meet the repayment requirements.

 2. Security-based lines of credit